Sechelt language: Morphology

 Like other members of the Salish language family, Sechelt is agglutinative with affixes added to nouns and verbs.

 For verbs, suffixes are added to mark the subject and tense, as well as to make the statement a question or add adverbial information.
 All pronouns in Sechelt are suffixes, while adverbs may be suffixes or their own word that comes before the verb and can take on suffixes of its own.
-This can be examplified by two different wordings of the question “Were you afraid?”, with the first one emphasizing the word “afraid” and the second emphasizing that it happened in the past.
+This can be exemplified by two different wordings of the question "Were you afraid?", with the first one emphasizing the word "afraid" and the second emphasizing that it happened in the past.